Jakus23/non/README.md

       birthdate: 1986-10-11
       gender: Male
  ```
+> When you go-pro, you're to-do list will be terminals

  Alias
  -----
  You'll see the name of the record is “John Doe”.
 It doesn't have to be all the slots of a frame to be useful.
 You can also repeat slots if required.
-For example
+For example...
  ```
  Person
      - Jakus van Rooyen
         home language (language): Afrikaans
         business language (language): English
 ```
-Now you have two slots that is of the same kind, but with two different defaults.
+Now you have two slots of the same kind, but with two different defaults.

-Lastly, but very importantly, a slot can map to a frame.
+Lastly, a slot can map to a frame.

 ```
 Language